 Improper and wrong estimation of the project cost will result in unrealistic expectations from the project.
 The asset allocation will go faulty, resulting in constant friction between various departments of the organization.
 And all such friction will lead to the failure of the project or delayed execution with higher costs.
-Therefore, the estimation of project cost should be as accurate as possible, with very little scope for variations.
+Therefore, project cost estimation should be as accurate as possible, with very little scope for variations.

 Project cost estimates serve as a yardstick for the performance evaluation of project managers.
-The management can question the variation between the actuals and the estimates, and take corrective measures.
+The management can question the variation between the actuals and the estimates and take corrective measures.
 The estimates also serve as a tool for control.
 They push the managers to minimize any variations from the estimates.
-Therefore, it helps to curb wastages and increase overall efficiency in the project processes.
+Therefore, it helps curb wastages and increase overall efficiency in the project processes.
 A proper estimation does help in the effective implementation and success.

 Techniques for Estimation of Project Cost

 The process of estimation of project cost varies from one corporation to another.
 Some big companies may have specific policies for project cost estimation.
 Elsewhere, it may depend upon the expertise and choice of the project manager in charge.
 Let us have a look at the key techniques for the estimation of project costs.

 The analogous estimation technique uses the past results to estimate the costs of a current project.
 The managers compare the actual earlier costs in a similar project and prepare current estimates on its basis incorporating the latest prices.
 Thus, they use historical data along with their judgment to prepare a fresh estimate.
 This technique is especially useful in cases where we do not have much information about the current project in hand.
 Or where it is a routine type of project.